Bioconductor/bioconductor.org/content/news/bioc_3_18_release.md

 Bioconductors:

-We are pleased to announce Bioconductor 3.18, consisting of 2266 software packages, 429 experiment data packages, 918 annotation packages, 30 workflows and 4 books.
+We are pleased to announce Bioconductor 3.18, consisting of 2266 software packages, 429 experiment data packages, 920 annotation packages, 30 workflows and 4 books.

-There are 69 new software packages, 10 new data experiment packages, 8 new annotation packages, no new workflows, 1 new books, and many updates and improvements to existing packages.
+There are 69 new software packages, 10 new data experiment packages, 8 new annotation packages, no new workflows, 1 new book, and many updates and improvements to existing packages.

 Bioconductor 3.18 is compatible with R 4.3, and is supported on Linux,